JWT Authentication Implementation

 "authentication required": Missing or malformed Authorization header

-"failed to parse token": JWT token corrupted (check for line breaks in curl commands)
+"failed to parse token": JWT token corrupted or invalid format

 "missing subject in token": JWT missing required